darkhelmet/verboselogging/posts/most-dangerous-programming-errors-20-16.md

 and get a horrible negative number.
 This is usually more of a problem in the C family of languages, but can occur in something like Java too.
-Just because Java is this magical compiled bytecode garbage collecting language doesn’t make it immune to integer overflow.
+Just because Java is this magical compiled bytecode garbage collecting language doesn't make it immune to integer overflow.
 Ruby, on the other hand, seamlessly switches between *normal* integers and *big decimals*.
-Ruby has native support for arbitrarily large numbers, so you don’t have to worry about it.
+Ruby has native support for arbitrarily large numbers, so you don't have to worry about it.

 ### Ways around it

 First steps, think about your datatypes and check your inputs.
-Don’t accept inputs you know will cause overflows.
+Don't accept inputs you know will cause overflows.
 If you have to be able to accept those inputs, use large types (long, or long long, instead of int, for example).
-You can double your range if you don’t have to worry about negatives either; use the unsigned varieties.
+You can double your range if you don't have to worry about negatives either; use the unsigned varieties.

 The CWE also points out libraries such as SafeInt and IntegerLib for